-Instructor Elizabeth D. Gadsby, PhD egadsby@ufl.edu Office Phone: (352) 392-1906 Office Hours: Virtual by Zoom (recurring dates/times to be set through student poll) Appointments also available by request Canvas messages and emails will be responded to within 24-48 hours.
+Instructor Elizabeth D. Gadsby, PhD egadsby@ufl.edu Office Phone: (352) 392-1906 Office Hours: Virtual by Zoom (dates/times to be set through student poll) or by appointment.
+Canvas messages and emails will be responded to within 24-48 hours.